-- · You want to run a faster test.

-- · The server contains RAID arrays.

-- · The server contains SATA or IDE hard disk drives.
+- · You want to run a faster test. - The server contains SATA or IDE hard disk drives.

 For help with the diagnostic programs, press F1.
 You also can press F1 from within a help screen to obtain online documentation from which you can select different categories.
 To exit from the help information, press Esc.